 Curious about why this site is called The Collation?
 The term “collation” has myriad meanings (nearly a dozen in the OED; almost two dozen if you count the sub-definitions), all of which maintain some sense of the original Latin term confero “to bring together”: gatherings of people, of information, of sheets of paper to form a book.
 We wish to invoke all of these senses in the blog’s name: a place where people, ideas, and information can come together.
 Please check out the first post for a more detailed explanation to what collation means.

 Wondering what are the books pictured in our header?
 “The books on our shelf” will tell you what they are and why they’re featured in the header.

-The Collation welcomes comments from readers about posts.
-Comments should respond to the concerns of the post being addressed; posts from first-time commenters will be held for moderation, and we reserve the right to delete comments that are off-topic, abusive, or spam.
+The Collation welcomes comments from readers.
+Comments should respond directly to the contents of the post; comments will be held for moderation, and we reserve the right to delete comments that are off-topic, abusive, or spam.
+We will not publish any comments which are personal attacks against the author of the post, or against other commenters.
 In the spirit of collaborative conversation, we also prefer comments to be accompanied by a real name (e.g., Sarah Werner) or by a regularly used public pseudonym (e.g., Historiann or Dean Dad).
 Comments from anonymous or fictitious identities will be posted only at the moderator’s discretion.

-The Collation is licensed under a Creative Commons Attribution-NonCommercial 3.0 Unported License.
+Posts in The Collation are copyrighted by their individual authors and are licensed under a Creative Commons Attribution-NonCommercial 4.0 International License.
 Non-commercial entities are welcome to reuse the material here as long as it is attributed to the author of the individual post and to The Collation and Folger Shakespeare Library.
-For questions about reuse of this material, please send us an email.
+For questions about reuse of this material, please contact us.